EasyAbp/awesome-abp/README.md

 ### Open Source
 abp.io is an open source project with its source code hosted on [Github](https://github.com/abpframework/abp).

+### EasyAbp
+An open source organization to enhance your ABP project development efficiency, More information on the [EasyAbpGuide](https://github.com/EasyAbp/EasyAbpGuide)

 ### Community
 Get invloved with abp.io.
 Join the discussion at wechat.